argonavis-labs/candidate-screener/generated-prompt.md

         "comment": "There was some attempt at creating a cohesive pastel color system, however, the effect is defeated by: \n1. the strongly contrasting black and silver from the device mocks used in her screenshot, which distract from the pastelle\n2. the fact that there is a random darker colour used in the footer that is not cohesive with the softer, lighter pastelle used in the rest of the site"
       }
     }
+  },
+  "5": {
+    "exemplar_id": "5",
+    "portfolio_category": "Minimal",
+    "site_url": "candidate_8_original",
+    "image_filename": "exemplar_5.jpg",
+    "criteria": {
+      "typography": {
+        "score": 5,
+        "comment": "This is an example of a really well-executed minimal typography system.
+They use exactly one size across the entire website, but through the clever usage of just a slight difference in color between dark and gray, they managed to achieve all the hierarchy and visual distinction that they need.
+So really there is a level of restraint.
+Here that achieves all the goals it seeks out to achieve with very few elements which is elegant.
+They use shades of gray and then ample white space to create all the hierarchy that they need.
+The white space is also ample between elements, but it's not too much for the light height.
+Overall, really well done."
+      },
+      "layout_composition": {
+        "score": 5,
+        "comment": "The layout here is also very simple, but effective.
+They use white space in a very generous and confident way to create a hierarchy.
+It's very simple, but what it does it does very well."
+      },
+      "color": {
+        "score": 4,
+        "comment": "There is only one color here, but it doesn't mean that it's bad.
+The black and white here is well done.
+They chose a very slight shade of gray for the background which is intentional.
+They chose a contrasting color for the body text vs the title, but it's not too contrasting.
+They also didn't use pure black when they used a darker color.
+All of it is intentional, even if it's very minimal.
+Overall, I think this is a strong example of color usage even though it's all monochrome."
+      }
+    }
+  },
+  "6": {
+    "exemplar_id": "6",
+    "portfolio_category": "Minimal",
+    "site_url": "candidate_45_original",
+    "image_filename": "exemplar_6.jpg",
+    "criteria": {
+      "typography": {
+        "score": 5,
+        "comment": "Perfect execution of minimal typography with exceptional restraint and clarity."
+      },
+      "layout_composition": {
+        "score": 5,
+        "comment": "Flawless layout with perfect use of white space and visual hierarchy."
+      },
+      "color": {
+        "score": 5,
+        "comment": "Masterful use of minimal color palette demonstrating perfect restraint."
+      }
+    }
+  },
+  "7": {
+    "exemplar_id": "7",
+    "portfolio_category": "Minimal",
+    "site_url": "candidate_21_original",
+    "image_filename": "exemplar_7.jpg",
+    "criteria": {
+      "typography": {
+        "score": 1,
+        "comment": "Poor typography choices with inconsistent hierarchy and spacing.
+Template-like execution."
+      },
+      "layout_composition": {
+        "score": 1,
+        "comment": "Disjointed layout with no clear structure.
+Sections feel disconnected and poorly planned."
+      },
+      "color": {
+        "score": 2,
+        "comment": "Weak color usage with no cohesive palette.
+Random color choices that don't work together."
+      }
+    },
+    "red_flags": [
+      "template_scent_high",
+      "sloppy_images"
+    ]
+  },
+  "8": {
+    "exemplar_id": "8",
+    "portfolio_category": "Minimal",
+    "site_url": "candidate_30_original",
+    "image_filename": "exemplar_8.jpg",
+    "criteria": {
+      "typography": {
+        "score": 3,
+        "comment": "Competent typography that is functional but not exceptional.
+Clear hierarchy but lacks distinctive character."
+      },
+      "layout_composition": {
+        "score": 3,
+        "comment": "Solid layout with consistent structure.
+Well-organized but doesn't push any boundaries."
+      },
+      "color": {
+        "score": 4,
+        "comment": "Good color usage with a harmonious palette.
+Shows restraint and intentionality."
+      }
+    }
   }
 }
 ```